“How much liquid can you put in checked luggage?” The answer is really pretty simple: it depends.

 There are, of course, some exceptions for liquids required for babies (such as formula) or liquids necessary for medical reasons.

 What if you’ve checked out the TSA rules and you still can’t figure out if what you’re traveling with is liquid, gel, or aerosol?
 The secret is in consistency.
 If it’s smearable, sprayable, or squirtable, it’s subject to the 3-1-1 rule.
-This includes common travel items like dry shampoo, sunscreen, and toothpaste.
+This includes common travel items like dry shampoo, shaving cream, nail polish, sunscreen, toothpaste, and similar products.

-For example, stick or powdered deodorants are not considered a liquid, gel, or aerosol, but the roll-on gel or spray deodorants are.
+For example, stick or powdered deodorants are not considered a liquid, gel, or aerosol toiletries, but the roll-on gel or spray deodorants are.

 There are, of course, exceptions for medical supplies with the 3-1-1 rule.
 For example, travelers with diabetes may pack syringes, insulin, ice packs, and testing supplies in their carry-on.